 - Increases overall heating system efficiency.

-Since the change in the specification of heating oil, range style cookers have also suffered, with problems such as an increase in the amount of carbon deposits (also known as clinkers) building up around the burners.
+Since the change in the specification, range style cookers have also suffered, with problems such as an increase in the amount of carbon deposits (also known as clinkers) building up around the burners.
 This build up can then affect the efficiency of your cooker and the level of temperature output.
 For more information on the benefits of Premium Kerosene for cookers please click here.

 Many oil fired range cookers are supplied by the same fuel tank that supplies the boiler for the house.
 If this is the case with your system, your boiler will also benefit from the premium fuel.